top of page

 Jack White

 P.S.
-We live on Harlan Lane in Sykesville.
-Jack White ran the town museum for 5 years and has an interesting story about that and why he doesn't run it anymore.
-He's also written three books that involve the town, which you can check out here, and most likely there will be one or two more.
+We live in Hawk Ridge Farm in Sykesville.
+Jack White ran the town museum for 5 years and has an interesting story about why he doesn't run it anymore.
+He's also written three books that involve the town, which you can check out here.

 Way back in the eighties, some people got the idea it would be smart to knock down the town's decaying old train station.
 These are three of the people who stopped them.
 Do you know who they are?
 You can find the answer in Sykesville Stories, Volume 1.